dph01/lift-CRUDBasic/docs/blogpost.md

 communication between multiple 'Ops' classes.
 I'll be giving examples of such use-cases in a future blog post.

-For a more detailed discussion of RequestVars, see another of my other blog posts:
+For a more detailed discussion of RequestVars, see another of my other blog post:
 [Understanding Lift's RequestVars](http://tech.damianhelme.com/understanding-lifts-requestvars)

 ## Create